RoboCupAtHome/GermanOpen2019/locations.md

 * snacks on couch table
 * drinks on kitchen table
 * food in bookcase
-* care in storage shelf
+* care in sidetable
 * container on tv table
-* fruit on side table
+* fruit on bar table